|Ordered||7 Dec 1940|

 11 Apr 1944

-The boat was attacked by a Martlet aircraft in the Arctic Ocean, and damaged so badly that she had to return to base.
+The boat was attacked by a Martlet aircraft in the Norwegian Sea and damaged so severely that she had to return to base.

 1 recorded attack on this boat.